 Nevertheless, the practice has survived in some communities.
 The chicken is slaughtered afterward and given to the poor.

 The hope for this ceremony is that it will inspire people to teshuvah—return to God through repentance and mend their ways.

-In another ceremony of penitence, some religious rabbis will use a belt strap to inflict light lashes to the back of a boy or man so that the person feels a very small amount of pain or discomfort to symbolize repentance from their sins.
+In another ceremony of penitence, some religious Rabbis will use a belt strap to inflict light lashes to the back of a boy or man so that the person feels a small amount of pain or discomfort, which symbolizes repentance from their sins.

-The person then says prayers of repentance and gives money (tzedakah) to the rabbi, which he gives to charity.
+The person then recites prayers of repentance and gives money to the Rabbi, which he directs to charity (tzedakah).

-However, most just offer tzedakah rather than sacrifice a chicken or take the lashes.
+However, most people offer tzedakah rather than sacrifice a chicken or take the lashes.